How to Become a Phlebotomist in Missouri

 How long does it take to become a phlebotomist in Missouri?

-How much do Phlebotomists make in Missouri?
+How much do phlebotomists earn in Missouri?

-Which states pay the most for Phlebotomists?
+Which states pay the most for phlebotomists?

 Final Thoughts